S. Janaki: Telugu films

-S Janaki started her career in Telugu films in 1957 in a Movie MLA.
-Movies like Bava maradalu, Pooja Phalam and Bangaru Panjaram had songs by S Janaki which were immensely popular.
-She gave continuous hits throughout 1960s and 70s.
-She continued to give hits till mid 90s.
-S Janaki has won 12 Nandi awards, 10 for films and 2 for television serial songs.A few of her solos are:
+S Janaki started her career in Telugu films in 1957 in the film M.L.A.
+Movies like Bava Maradallu, Pooja Phalam and Bangaru Panjaram had songs by S. Janaki which were immensely popular.
+She sang continuous hits throughout the 1960s and 70s, continuing this streak until about the mid 90s.
+S Janaki has won 12 Nandi awards, 10 for films and 2 for television serial songs.
+A few of her solos are: